1egoman/fuzzy-picker/README.md

 - `onClose`: When the user closes the fuzzy-finder by either pressing escape of clicking on the background, this callback is fired.
 Passed zero arguments.
 - `autoCloseOnEnter`: Set to `true` to automatically close fuzzy picker when the selects an item with the enter key.
 Defaults to `false` meaning that pressing enter does not close the fuzzy picker.
+- `pickExactItem`: Set to true `true` to disable the fuzzy search and filter down to exact matches only.
 - `renderItem`: An optional function that allows a user to map each function to its displayed component on the page.
 This is presentational only.
 If `itemValue` is specified, this prop must also be specified.